 In Advanced Training in Addiction Medicine, you'll explore in-depth specialty training in the comprehensive care of people with a wide range of addiction disorders, including drug and alcohol addiction and pharmaceutical dependency.
 You will train under supervision and prepare for independent practice as a consultant.
 The program builds on your skills through work-based learning and assessment tools.

 The Advanced Training in Addiction Medicine Program is evaluated biennially by the Training Committee in Addiction Medicine to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-You must ensure you’re following the correct requirements during your training.
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 There are 2 pathways of entry into Advanced Training in Addiction Medicine.